-The set consisted of a pool of water at the front of the stage, a gauze screen right across the stage, and a walkway at the back, where a circular disc slowly crossed the width over the course of the performance.
+We created a set consisting of a pool of water at the front of the stage, a gauze screen right across the stage, and a walkway at the back, where a circular disc slowly crossed the width over the course of the performance.
 The band performed in the centre of the stage.

-Video is used throughout on the front gauze and on the circle, which charts the progress of the singers through the water.
-Throughout the whole performance there is a sense of moving downwards: the imagery starts above water, and then progresses to the depths of the sea - where the sea creatures use bioluminescence to create light.
+Video is used throughout the performance creating the sense of moving downwards: the imagery starts above water, and then progresses to the depths of the sea – where the sea creatures use bioluminescence to create light.
 This becomes a potent metaphor in Jackie Kay’s libretto.